-Submerge the electrode tip of the device in a beaker of deoxygenated 500 millimolar perchloric acid that also contains a platinum wire counter electrode and mercury sulfate reference electrode [1].
-Then, connect an individual electrode as the working electrode and apply the pulsing paradigm to roughen the electrode [2].

-Talent submerges the electrode tip of the device in a beaker of perchloric acid containing a platinum wire counter electrode and mercury reference sulfate electrode.

-Talent connects an individual electrode and applies the pulsing paradigm.

-In the VersaStudio software, press the Run button in the menu to start the roughening [1].

 Talent at computer presses the Run button in the software.

+Program will stop automatically when roughening procedure is complete.

+SCREEN: To be provided by the authors.
+Authors, please upload this screen capture to your project page.

 After the roughening is finished, determine the increase in effective surface area of the macroelectrodes as previously described [1].
 Authors, which of the previous step do you want to show to demonstrate how to determine the increase in effective surface area?

+Talent confirms roughening occurred (visually at microscope).

-Talent determines the increase in effective surface area of the macroelectrodes.
+Talent performs cyclic voltammetry measurement (step 3) to determine the surface area of the roughened macroelectrodes.

+SCREEN: To be provided by the authors.
+Authors, please upload this screen capture to your project page.

 Section – Results